Makikilani Plaza

 No analysis available

-I searched for short-term rental indicators such as STR permitted, vacation rental, NUC, or TVU and found none.
-There is also no language suggesting short-term rentals are allowed in this building.
+I searched for short-term rental indicators such as STR permitted, vacation rental allowed, NUC, or TVU and found none.
+There is also no language suggesting short-term rental use is allowed in the building, so this is not supported by the remarks.

-I looked for hotel rental pool references like Hilton pool, Ritz pool, or managed-by-hotel language and found none.
-Since STR is not indicated in the remarks, this must be false.
+I looked for hotel rental pool references like hotel-managed operations or branded pool programs and found none.
+Since the remarks do not indicate STR allowance either, hotel pool participation is not supported.

 No analysis available